dhutapratama/docs/validation.md

 <a name="rule-before"></a>
 #### before:_date_

 The field under validation must be a value preceding the given date.
-The dates will be passed into the PHP `strtotime` function in order to be converted into a valid `DateTime` instance.
+The dates will be passed into the GO `strtotime` function in order to be converted into a valid `DateTime` instance.
 In addition, like the [`after`](#rule-after) rule, the name of another field under validation may be supplied as the value of `date`.

 <a name="rule-before-or-equal"></a>
 #### before\_or\_equal:_date_

 The field under validation must be a value preceding or equal to the given date.
-The dates will be passed into the PHP `strtotime` function in order to be converted into a valid `DateTime` instance.
+The dates will be passed into the GO `strtotime` function in order to be converted into a valid `DateTime` instance.
 In addition, like the [`after`](#rule-after) rule, the name of another field under validation may be supplied as the value of `date`.

 <a name="rule-between"></a>
 #### between:_min_,_max_